Referred students may receive up to $1000.00 off tuition costs

 ** From a financial standpoint, what impact would this scholarship have on your education and/or career?

 (Bonus Question) If you had the authority to change the world in a positive way through this career path, what specific changes would you make?

 Candidates are required to register with DCJS http://www.cjsi-va.com/DJCS%20Forms/PSS_RA%20Initial%20Registration%20Application.pdf

 Once DCJS receives your application you will receive a temporary registration with your DCJS 99 number.
-You must have a 99 number prior to attending training.
+You must have a 99 number prior to attending the training.

 Submit the essay with a copy of your Virginia DCJS 99 number and a completed Virginia Department of Criminal Justice Criminal History Form available at https://www.dcjs.virginia.gov/sites/dcjs.virginia.gov/files/private-security/forms/criminal-history-processing-form.pdf via e-mail to;